Cool and creamy? You’ve never had pasta like this!

 - Heat a large pot of water over high heat.
 Once boiling, add penne and cook for 11-15 minutes, or until al dente.
 Drain and transfer to a large mixing bowl.

-- Cook 1-2 minutes, or until bottom of shrimp is pink and no longer opaque.
-Flip, and cook another 1-2 minutes, or until fully cooked through.
+- Add shrimp to the skillet and season with the salt.
+Toss to coat.
+Cook 1-2 minutes, or until bottom of shrimp is pink and no longer opaque.
+Flip and cook another 1-2 minutes, or until fully cooked through.

-- Pour shrimp and all accumulated juices into the mixing bowl with the pasta.
+- Transfer shrimp and any juices from the pan into the mixing bowl with the pasta.
 Add lemon zest and juice, parsley, and yogurt.
 Stir well to combine.

 - Add bell pepper, cucumber, olives, and red pepper flakes.
 Stir to combine.
 Serve immediately, or chill in the fridge for at least 3 hours to enjoy cold.